 In Yellowstone National park bears hibernate for approximately 5 months each year and have only 7 months of active time to obtain all of their nutritional needs.
 Therefore a bear with its head down feeding may not see you as you as quickly as you would think.
 Pay attention and see the bear before it sees you and before you surprise it.

 Make Noise, Alert Bears to Your Presence

 When hiking, periodically yell "Hey Bear" especially when walking through dense vegetation or blind spots, or when traveling upwind, near loud streams, or on windy days.
 Avoid thick brush whenever possible.

-Ungulate carcasses are a highly preferred bear food that bears will guard and defend against other scavengers or humans.
+Bears will guard and defend carcasses against other scavengers or humans.
 Dead ungulates will attract and hold many bears near the carcass site.
 It is risky to approach a carcass; many bears may be bedded nearby just out of sight.
 If you find a fresh dead ungulate carcass that still has a lot of meat remaining, leave the immediate area by the same route you approached the carcass from.
-If you walked to the carcass without encountering a bear you should be able to back out the same way without surprising a bear.
 Report all carcasses to the nearest ranger station or visitor center.

 Stay With Your Gear

 Don't leave your packs, lunches, food, or beverages unattended as they may attract and hold bears at the site.
 If you surprise a bear that's eating your stashed food you may lose more than your lunch.